MU-Enigma/Enigma-GenAI-Challenges/Level 0/CMB-i/README.md

 Generate a redesigned logo for Enigma using any AI-powered image generation tool.
 Submission
-Using meta.ai
+Using chat gpt
 prompt:
-make this logo Halloween themed and super spooky, it says 'ENIGMA' MAKE IT COMPUTER SCIENCE RELATED!
+make the white part black and the black part red